enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 1. **Python script takes too long to execute and display plots and images!
 Can I tweak some parameters?**

    **Potential Fix:** The detector only works if it is fed a decent quality image.
-Given this is true (a) Check the value of brightness toleance and try lowering it (e.g. 10) since wider the range - most pixels with similar intensities will lie between the range (b) Check the image resolution and reduce to 640x480.
+Given this is true (a) Check the value of brightness toleance and try lowering it (e.g. 10) since wider the range - most pixels with similar intensities will lie between the range (b) Check the image resolution and reduce to 640x480 - See the resize image section below if using Windows 11/12.

 2. **Python script crashes with segfault or exits with other errors!
 What could be the reason?**